A Guide to Riding Waves in Kitesurfing

 Oudeschild, located on the south-eastern coast of Texel, Netherlands, offers a dynamic kitesurfing experience.
 As a fishing village, Oudeschild has evolved into a sought-after spot for kitesurfing.
 The area's unique combination of natural beauty and challenging water conditions makes it a notable destination for advanced kitesurfers.

-Portugal - Cabedelo Beach
+Portugal - Nazare

 Enjoy exploring those medium to high wave spots & ride savely.
 Falling from a twintip is inconvenient, falling in a wave being attached to a kite is next level. 🤙